Philine angasi

 PHOTO

 The opaque white calcareous gizzard plates can be seen in the centre of the body.
-The shell is internal but its size and shape can be seen as it contains the brownish mass in the posterior half of the body.
-Eyre Peninsula, South Australia, February 1985.
-PHOTO: Bill Rudman.
+The shell is internal but its size and shape can be seen in the posterior half of the body where it encloses the viscera.
+Philine angasi and P. aperta are two of a group of species in which the body has become solid, muscular and wedge-shaped, presumably for burrowing through soft sediments.

-See messages below for information on its anatomy and biology.
+See message below [#176 ] for information on its anatomy and biology.

 Authorship details